 Collect whatever you need to work out — a yoga mat, sneakers, or earbuds — and make sure everything is set so you can easily grab the items throughout the week.
 Pack your gym bag, and put it by the door or in your car so you won't forget it when you leave for the day.
 If you exercise at home, put your favorite fitness video in the DVD player and lay out your dumbbells and resistance band.
 Sunday is also a great time to make a couple new playlists to inspire your kick-ass workouts (if you don't have time, subscribe to our workout playlists on Spotify).

 Plan Your Meals and Snacks

 Sit down and write out a weekly eating plan including all meals and snacks for the week.
 If you need a little inspiration, check out these healthy recipes.
 After making out a grocery list to include everything you'll need to whip them up, hit the health food store and stock up for the week.
 Since produce is best enjoyed within a few days of purchasing, note what fruits and veggies you'll want to pick up halfway through the week.

 Make things even easier by prepping in advance: wash, cut, and store veggies to be used in dinner recipes, cut up fruit for smoothies or snacks, and cook up some whole grains and store them in the fridge.
-Cook some of these make-ahead breakfasts in advance, or turn on the crockpot to make something you can eat a few nights that week, like these under-400-calorie meals.
+Cook some of these make-ahead breakfasts in advance, like a week of overnight oats, or turn on the crockpot to make something you can eat a few nights that week, like these under-400-calorie meals.